renaultfernandes/chippe8/README.md

 ## Progress

 * SDL2 based renderer is completed.
-* Almost all opcodes in its CPU interpreter have been implemented.
+* All opcodes in its CPU interpreter have been implemented.
 * Emulator architecture is completed.
-* Able to boot CHIP-8 ROMS.
+* Able to run CHIP-8 ROMS and display graphics on the screen.

+## TODO

+* Adjust renderer output window size.
+* Capture inputs and set keypad flags.